How Driver Identification can Kickstart a Safer Driving Culture

 As long as the focus is on celebrating success, rather than punishing individuals who aren’t currently performing at their best, a competition can help kickstart a positive, safer, driving culture within your organisation.

 Combining GPS tracking with driver identification in Smartrak provides organisations with the ability to identify and address behaviours that lie outside accepted norms.
 By doing so, it provides an opportunity to kickstart a safer driving culture that can be championed by all staff.
-At the end of the day, a safer driving culture ensures staff avoid accidents, and can go home safely to their families.
+At the end of the day, a safer driving culture ensures staff avoid accidents and can go home safely to their families.

 Related Articles